Qiskit/qiskit-ibm-runtime/docs/how_to/retrieve_job_results.rst

 This guide shows you how to view final job results after running a job.

-.. dropdown :: Before you begin
+.. dropdown:: Before you begin

     Throughout this guide we will assume that you have set the job you want to retrieve results as variable ``job`` by any of the following methods: